Skip to content

 In this post I will explain (and show) how to wrap horse legs.
 To demonstrate, I will use fleece polo wraps (the yellow ones) and standing wraps (the green ones), but the method applies to any leg wrapping.

-Polo vs. standing?
 What type of wraps should I use?

 Standing wraps are used as part of bandaging.
 They can hold cotton or quilted or pillow padding in place.
-They are often used to “sweat” horse legs, either to aide in wound curing or as standard practice after exercise.
+They are often used to “sweat” horse legs, either to aid in wound curing or as standard practice after exercise.
 (At a later date I will post a sweating how-to blog.)
 Standing wraps (with padding) can also be used for shipping (although I would recommend shipping boots).
-They hold hold tend to be thinner and wider than polo wraps, and made of cotton fabric rather than fleece.
+They tend to be thinner and wider than polo wraps, and made of cotton fabric rather than fleece.

 Polo wraps are used to protect the horses legs during training.
 They are usually narrower than polo wraps and made of thicker fabric (usually fleece).
 They come in various lengths.
 Logically, smaller horses need shorter wraps.
 If I were queen of wrap fabrication, I would sell in sets with two shorter wraps and two longer ones, because the hind legs have thicker bones.
 I almost always want longer wraps for the hind legs.